-A “museum full of memories and dreams”, the SCMAGLEV and Railway Park (Kinjofuto, Minato-ku, Nagoya) is attracting visitors with its railroad diorama, the largest model built in Japan.
+Best described as a “museum full of memories and dreams,” the SCMAGLEV and Railway Park (Kinjofuto, Minato-ku, Nagoya) is attracting visitors with its railroad diorama — the largest model built in Japan.

 The museum showcases bullet trains and the most up-to-date Superconducting Magnetically Levitated Vehicles (Maglev).
-The grand diorama project took 2 years in planning and designing, and another year to build.
+The grand diorama project, which opened in 2011, took two years to plan and design, and another year to build.

-The exquisite diorama will be introduced in 4 video segments.
+The exquisite diorama is introduced in four video segments.

 The first video, Traveling from Tokyo to Nagoya, introduces incredibly realistic reproductions.
-They include the famous sights of Japan’s main gateway Tokyo Station, the Parliament (Diet) Building, Yokohama’s Chinatown, the Hakone Ekiden Marathon scene – the biggest sporting event during New Year’s, tea plantations of Shizuoka, and models of giraffes and monkeys at the Higashiyama Zoo in Nagoya.
+They include the famous sights of Japan’s main gateway, Tokyo Station, the Parliament (Diet) Building, Yokohama’s Chinatown, the Hakone Ekiden Marathon scene (the biggest sporting event during New Year’s), the tea plantations of Shizuoka, and models of giraffes and monkeys at the Higashiyama Zoo in Nagoya.

-A miniature bullet train belts its way from Tokyo to Nagoya station, with Japan’s symbol, Mount Fuji, proudly displayed in the background.
+A miniature bullet train belts its way from the Tokyo to Nagoya stations, with Japan’s symbol, Mount Fuji, proudly displayed in the background.

 Although numerous trains are operated simultaneously, there is a reason why they never collide.

-The vast number of meticulously designed infrastructure and building models, some with windows showcasing silhouettes of people through them, are magnificent themselves.
-Around 500 buildings, ranging from the Tokyo Tower, Tokyo SKYTREE, and other skyscrapers, to ancient pit dwelling houses and historical landmarks in Nara and Kyoto can be seen.
+The vast number of meticulously designed infrastructure and building models — some with windows showcasing silhouettes of people through them — are magnificent themselves.
+Visitors can see around 500 buildings, ranging from the Tokyo Tower, Tokyo SKYTREE, and other skyscrapers, to ancient pit dwelling houses and historical landmarks in Nara and Kyoto.
 There are 25,000 human figures with delicate features and 300 automobiles as part of the display.

 The concept, shared by the planners and designers of the diorama site which knocks the socks off of those who see the exhibition, is just as stunning.